Upcoming Workshops

 Elderberry Syrup.

-Everyone seems to love Elderberry these days, and with good reason.
-Join us for a one hour maker workshop, and learn to make your own delicious syrup.
+Join us for a one hour maker workshop and learn to make your own delicious syrup.
 Supplies can be purchased ahead of time to make alongside me, or you can just watch, ask questions, and make it when you’re ready.
 A supply and grocery list of suggested ingredients to have on hand will be sent before the workshop begins.
-All workshops will take place via Zoom and will be recorded.

 Fire Cider.

-Fire Cider is a delicious infused vinegar tonic that has received a lot of press in recent years.
+Fire Cider is a delicious infused vinegar tonic that has received a lot of buzz in recent years.
 Learn to make this “old medicine” for your own pantry to support your family year round.
 A grocery list of suggested ingredients to have on hand will be sent before the workshop begins.
-All workshops will take place via Zoom and will be recorded.

 Bee Well Honey.